 The brand process itself often leads to greater focus within an organization.
 And that consensus can help direct decisions and prioritizing.
 For example, decisions related to product initiatives, resource allocation, staffing, and budget often benefit from the clarity of the branding process.

-While every situation is unique, creating a brand starts with a strategy phase that informs the creation of the brand’s identity in look, feel and messaging.
+While every situation is unique, creating a brand starts with a strategy phase that informs the creation of the brand’s identity in messaging, look and feel.

-The Verve Marketing Group brand process encompasses these 4 key facets:
+The Verve Marketing Group brand platform encompasses these key facets:

 Strategy starts with an understanding of the envisioned future of the organization incorporating purpose, values, and consideration of target audiences.
 This captures the mission, passion, and purpose of the brand and is the internal perception of the brand.